AitorGallardo/web-scraping-game-price/README.md

-Script to scrape game prices
+Script to scrape game prices from different resources and sending back an email with the desired results